fraber/openproject-time-tracker/ROADMAP.md

 compatible with OpenProject and simplify Panel/Store/Model.

 ToDo:
-- TimeEntryPanel: Fix column configuration and editors
-	- New field activty "activity"
 - Handle edge cases:
 	- Projects without work packages(?)
 	- Only show projects where you can log hours: